What is a dental crown?

 Step 1 — Examination and X-rays (30 minutes)

-Step 2 — Anesthesia and tooth preparation (45–60 minutes)
+Step 2 — Anesthesia and tooth preparation (45 to 60 minutes)

 We numb the tooth and surrounding area thoroughly.
-The tooth is shaped to create space for the crown — typically removing 1–2mm around the entire circumference and from the top.
-For most patients using our DentalVibe vibration device, the injection itself is barely noticed.
+The tooth is shaped to create space for the crown--typically removing 1 to 2 mm around the entire circumference and from the top.
+The preparation design depends on the crown material: all-ceramic crowns require a smooth, rounded shoulder margin, while PFM crowns use a slightly different chamfer preparation.

 Step 3 — Digital scan (10 minutes)

-Step 4 — Crown design and milling (CEREC: 45–60 minutes)
+Step 4 — Crown design and milling (CEREC: 45 to 60 minutes)

-Step 5 — Try-in, cementation, and bite check (20–30 minutes)
+Step 5 — Try-in, cementation, and bite check (20 to 30 minutes)

 How long does a crown last?